ga-wdi-lessons/rails-routing/readme.md

 get "/artists/:id/songs/:id" to "songs#show"
 ```

-**Q:** What do you think of this show route?
-Do you notice anything wrong with them?
+Q. Given this route `artists/7/songs/14`, what do you think would be in the params hash for this route?
+---

+> `params = { id:}`
-* Um, `:id` is used twice.
-What if they have different values?
+> Um, `:id` is used twice.
+How do we know which is which?

-* Exactly!
-So our routes are going to look something more like this...
+Exactly!
+We need to reference our Artist ID separate from our Song ID.
+Our routes need to look something more like this...

 ```rb
 # We rename the first :id to :artist_id to make clear that it is the :id number of the Artist in question.
 get "/artists/:artist_id/songs" to "songs#index"
 get "/artists/:artist_id/songs/:id" to "songs#show"
 ```
-<br><br>

 **YOU DO:** Spend the next 3 minutes writing out the individual routes for our nested resources model.
 * We will not be replacing our resources statements in the `routes.rb` file with this.